-Working closely with Dr Laurel Parnell in the US and her Attachment-Focused approach to EMDR, we’re passionate at EMDR Focus about empowering fellow therapists to Unleash the Magic, as we put it, of this extraordinarily powerful therapy.
+Working in close partnership with Dr Laurel Parnell in the USA, we’re passionate at EMDR Focus about empowering fellow therapists to Release the Magic, as we put it, of this extraordinarily powerful therapy.

 If you’re already trained in EMDR, you’ll know the central position of what EMDR’s founder Francine Shapiro termed the Standard Protocol (SP).

-At EMDR Focus we honour the value of that Protocol’s eight-phase/three-pronged structure, encouraging our trainees and supervisees at the same time to build on that, and take EMDR to deeper relational levels with their clients.
+At EMDR Focus we honour the value of that Protocol’s eight-phase/three-pronged structure, encouraging our workshop attendees and supervisees at the same time to build on that, and take EMDR to deeper relational levels with their clients.